Gas prices are rising: These 10 easy driving tips will save you money - NewsBreak

 On Friday, the national average hit $3.378 per gallon for regular gasoline, according to AAA .
 That’s up four cents from Monday, and, given the tight supply, there’s no relief at the pump in the near future.

 Soaring gas prices didn’t affect all states equally last week, however.
-Since last Thursday, these states saw the biggest jumps in average: Connecticut (+13 cents), North Carolina (+13 cents), Florida (+13 cents), Rhode Island (+12 cents), New York (+12 cents), Tennessee (+12 cents), New Jersey (+12 cents), Massachusetts (+12 cents), New Hampshire (+11 cents) and Vermont (+10 cents).RGV True Crime: Night out turns for the worst as ‘bullet-riddled’ found on side of road
+Since last Thursday, these states saw the biggest jumps in average: Connecticut (+13 cents), North Carolina (+13 cents), Florida (+13 cents), Rhode Island (+12 cents), New York (+12 cents), Tennessee (+12 cents), New Jersey (+12 cents), Massachusetts (+12 cents), New Hampshire (+11 cents) and Vermont (+10 cents).These new cars have the greatest price hikes

 If you live in the western United States, Illinois, Alaska or Hawaii, where gas prices are the highest, you may want to get creative to keep your fuel costs down.
 In fact, the opportunity to start saving some cash comes well before you reach the gas station.